perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 None.

 That's right.
-Whenever Perl 6 matches a pattern, it *automatically* builds a âresult objectâ representing the various components of the match.
+Whenever Perl 6 matches a pattern, it *automatically* builds a “result object” representing the various components of the match.

 That result object is named `$0` (the program's name is now `$*PROG`)